 Activities: The Oh Christmas Tree Farm has been growing craft trees for more than 45 years.
 Select a Christmas tree to cut from the 17-acre farm.
 Bow saws, wagons and twine are provided.

-Dates: Weekday and weekends: 9 am – 4 pm.
+Dates: Weekdays and weekends: 9 am – 4 pm.
 Cash only.

 Location: 21858 Maxwell Crescent, Langley